iiKster/crypto-accounting/README.md

 **Disclaimer:**

-**By using the scripts you accept all possible risks related to experimental software usage.
-I can't compensate any losses.**
+By using the scripts you accept all possible risks related to experimental software usage.
+I can't compensate any losses.

 The scripts are free, as in free beer.
-Donations are accepted tough:
+Donations are accepted tough: :)

 EXP: 0x8ce6b15cfed401c44bcaf41d1d83ed0b9e55a58b